MMU-RAG

 Text-to-video Automatic Subject Consistency, Background Consistency, Motion Smoothness, Dynamic Degree, Aesthetic Quality, Imaging Quality (from VBench)

-LLM-as-a-Judge Relevance, Precision, Recall, Usefulness
+Human Likert Ratings Relevance, Precision, Recall, Usefulness

 Whether you’re advancing retrieval strategies, generation quality, or multimodal outputs, this is your opportunity to benchmark your system in a setting that reflects actual user needs.